Incoming PhD Student Info

 Welcome to Carnegie Mellon!
-We are very excited that you will be joining the Software Engineering PhD program and the CMU University Community.
+We are very excited that you will be joining the Software Engineering PhD program.
 Before you arrive on campus, we want to bring to your attention several important items from a variety of departments.
 A great place to start is at our Welcome Graduate Student page.

 Graduate Student Orientation & Important Dates

 August 14-16: CMU Graduate Student Orientation, attendance is optional for U.S. citizens, but we highly encourage you to attend!

 August (multiple dates available): CMU International Graduate Student Orientation, attendance is required by all International students

 August 24th: ISR PhD Orientation, attendance is required

 The Settling In Guide has been written to help our various international populations adjust and get to know Carnegie Mellon University; however, it is also very helpful to ALL new students!

 Newly admitted students will need their admission ID number, as well as their Andrew userID and password to access all secure sites at Carnegie Mellon University.
 This includes Student Information Online (SIO) where students can access their electronic bills (E--Bills), account activity, course schedule, and grades (if applicable), as well as update their contact information.

 Your academic department uses a unique, random number as your admission ID number.